DistributedWeb/ddrive-daemon-client/README.md

 ```

 #### DDrive Methods
-The client currently only supports a subset of the DDrive API.
+The client currently only supports a subset of the dDrive API.
 We're actively working on extending this (targeting complete parity)!
 Each method's options mirror those in the [ddrive module](https://github.com/distributedweb/ddrive).

-Each method returns a Promise, but can optionally take a callback (to more accurately reflect the DDrive API).
+Each method returns a Promise, but can optionally take a callback (to more accurately reflect the dDrive API).

-Method arguments take the same form as those in DDrive.
+Method arguments take the same form as those in dDrive.
 The following methods are supported as of now:

 1. `drive.createWriteStream(path, opts)`
 2. `drive.writeFile(path, content, cb(err))`